mark-summerfield/uxf/py/README.md

 The `.isfieldless` property returns `True` if there are no fields (which is valid for a fieldless table); otherwise returns `False`.

-The `.RecordClass` property returns a dynamically created [editabletuple](https://github.com/mark-summerfield/editabletuple), which can be used to create a single record by calling it with each of the record's fields' values (or with `*sequence` where `len(sequence)` equals the number of fields).
+The `.RecordClass` property returns an [editabletuple](https://github.com/mark-summerfield/editabletuple), which can be used to create a single record by calling it with each of the record's fields' values (or with `*sequence` where `len(sequence)` equals the number of fields).

+Immutable after construction.

 <a name="field-class"></a>
 #### Field